samsuh/2026-journal/README.md

 - it's hot. stay cool. stay hydrated
 - DONE ~~Gym Set A~~
 - DONE ~~DL renewal~~
+- Went to eat samgyetang with landlord/landlady and their daughter.
+Was nice.

 ## 7/29/26 - Wednesday
 - Go ride bike. rode way too much. was gonna go for like 30-50, but did 91.